reactjs/react.dev/src/content/reference/react/Component.md

 * `error`: The error that was thrown.
 In practice, it will usually be an instance of [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) but this is not guaranteed because JavaScript allows to [`throw`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw) any value, including strings or even `null`.

 * `info`: An object containing additional information about the error.
-Its `componentStack` field contains a stack trace with the Component that threw, as well as the names and source locations of all its parent components.
+Its `componentStack` field contains a stack trace with the Component that threw, as well as the names and source locations of all its parent Components.
 In production, the Component names will be minified.
 If you set up production error reporting, you can decode the Component stack using sourcemaps the same way as you would do for regular JavaScript error stacks.

 #### Returns {/*componentdidcatch-returns*/}